Ambien is a brand name for the popularly prescribed sleeping medication zolpidem tartrate.

-Ambien withdrawal can include symptoms such as tremors, panic attacks, insomnia and flu-like symptoms
+Ambien withdrawal can include symptoms such as tremors, panic attacks, insomnia and flu-like symptoms.

 When a doctor refuses to prescribe an addictive drug, those who are abusing or addicted will often resort to getting the drug from the internet or swap to a similar drug with the same effects.

 Drug addiction and substance use disorders are brain disorders that compel the sufferer to continue seeking and taking a substance despite it causing untold damage and distress, as well as possible harm to others.
-Someone suffering from Zolpidem addiction will find the compulsion to use so overbearingly that they feel they have no choice in the matter, even when to continue can carry a serious risk of death.
+Someone suffering from Zolpidem addiction will find the compulsion to use so overbearingly that they feel they have no choice in the matter, even when continuing can carry a serious risk of death.

 Studies indicate that the brain and body can become dependent and that a gradual dose reduction is required to prevent serious reactions after stopping the medication.